featbit/featbit-java-sdk/README.md

 client(using `close()`).
 You can detect whether initialization has succeeded by calling `isInitialized()`.

 If `isInitialized()` returns `true`, you can use the client as normal.
 If it returns `false`, **_maybe SDK is not yet initialized or no feature flag has been set in your environment_**.

+`isInitialized()` is optional, but it is recommended that you use it to avoid to get default values when the SDK is not yet initialized.

 ```java
 FBConfig config = new FBConfig.Builder()